 Figure~\ref{fig:vlos_fitting} shows the predicted and true $\vlos$ for the clean final sample and the training sample, respectively.
-Again some departure from the linear fit can be observed in both samples, especially in the very central regions ($|\Lambda| < 1 \degree$), and the most external ones ($|\Lambda| > 4 \degree$).
-These changes roughly coincide with the points in which changes in distance are also present, indicating the presence of tidal tails with a slightly different kinematics than the core of the galaxy.
+Again, some departure from the linear fit can be observed in both samples, especially in the very central regions ($|\Lambda| < 1 \degree$), and the most external ones ($|\Lambda| > 4 \degree$).
+These changes roughly coincide with the points at which changes in distance are also present, indicating the presence of tidal tails with a slightly different kinematics than the core of the galaxy.

-Interestingly, the standard deviation of the differences between the predicted $\vlos$ and the real ones was found to be $\sigma(\vlos) = 11.7 \kms$, just above the internal velocity dispersion of the galaxy.
-This, combined with the small observational errors in the training sample and the fact that the spatial distribution of this quantity along the sky is very similar to the one from intrinsic dispersion, suggest that the model fails to reproduce the internal $\vlos$ dispersion of Sgr, but that reproduces well the general trends in the galaxy.
+Interestingly, the standard deviation of the differences between the predicted $\vlos$ and the real one was found to be $\sigma(\vlos) = 11.7 \kms$, just above the internal velocity dispersion of the galaxy.
+This, combined with the small observational errors in the training sample and the fact that the spatial distribution of this quantity along the sky is very similar to the one from intrinsic dispersion, suggests that the model fails to reproduce the internal $\vlos$ dispersion of Sgr but reproduces well the general trends in the galaxy.
 This comes as no surprise, since the model has been regularized to avoid overfitting, which also limits its capacity to fit random velocities.
-We take that into account during our subsequent Monte-Carlo experiments by allowing the stars to have $\vlos$ in a range that includes this dispersion.
-For distances, differences were of the order of the error in distance for individual RR-Lyraes.
-In this case, the largest differences were observed for most extreme cases, i.e.\ stars with largest or smallest distances in the training sample, indicating that it is a systematic effect caused by the regularization of the predicted distances, rather than random errors. \revision{More information can be found in Appendix~\ref{Apx:Line-of-sight_velocities}.}
+We take that into account during our subsequent Monte Carlo experiments by allowing the stars to have a $\vlos$ in a range that includes this dispersion.
+For distances, differences were of the order of the error in distance for individual RR Lyraes.
+In this case, the largest differences were observed for the most extreme cases, i.e.\ stars with the largest or smallest distances in the training sample, indicating that it is a systematic effect caused by the regularization of the predicted distances, rather than random errors. \revision{More information can be found in Appendix~\ref{Apx:Line-of-sight_velocities}.}

-\subsection{Possible MW contaminants}
+\subsection{Possible MW Contaminants}